-No booth member can be charged more than the actual cost of a wristband.
+Nobody can be charged more than the actual cost of a wristband.

-Booth fees are separate from wristband purchases.
-Wristband pricing is based on how many are purchased.
-Please see below for details on booth and cart fees as well as wristband pricing.
-The price of wristbands increases to \$140 each after June 25.
+Booth, cart, and strolling fees are separate from wristband purchases.
+Please see below for details on booth, cart, and strolling fees as well as wristband pricing.

-All booth vehicle stickers are \$20.
-The price of vehicle stickers increases to \$40 on June 26.
-Booth and strolling crafters are allowed to purchase half as many vehicle stickers as approved adult passes.
+Vehicle stickers are \$20.
+Booth, cart, and strolling representatives are allowed to purchase half as many vehicle stickers as approved adult passes.

 CRAFT BOOTHS.
 The craft booth fee is \$200.
-Wristbands are \$100 each for the first eight (8) purchased; additional approved wristbands are \$115 each.
+Wristbands are \$125 each.

 STROLLING CRAFTERS.
 The strolling crafter fee is \$100.
-Wristbands are \$10 each for the first four (4) purchased; additional wristbands are \$115 each.
+Wristbands are \$125 each.